Conditional Sig-Wasserstein GANs for Time Series Generation: NUMERICAL EXPERIMENTS

-In our benchmark, we investigate the dimensions $d = 1, 2, 3$ and various $(\sigma, \phi)$.
-Across all dimensions we observe that the SigCWGAN has a comparable performance or outperforms the baseline models in terms of the metrics defined above.
-Furthermore, we find that as the dimension increases the performance of SigCWGANs exceeds baselines.
-We illustrate this finding in Figure \ref{Fig_VAR_R2}(Right) which shows the relative error of TSTR $R^2$ when varying the dimensionality of $\operatorname{VAR}(1)$.
-Observe that the SigCWGAN remains a very low relative error, but the performance of the other models deteriorate significantly, especially the GMMN.
+We then proceed with the comparison of CSigWGN with the other state-of-the-art baseline models.
+Across all dimensions, we observe that the CSigWGAN has a comparable performance or outperforms the baseline models in terms of the metrics defined above.
+In particular, we find that as the dimension increases the performance of SigCWGANs exceeds baselines.
+We illustrate this finding in Figure \ref{Fig_VAR_R2} which shows the relative error of TSTR $R^2$ when varying the dimensionality of $\operatorname{VAR}(1)$.
+Observe that the SigCWGAN remains a very low relative error, but the performance of the other models deteriorates significantly, especially the GMMN.

-Figure \ref{fig:GAN_acf_scores_phi=0.8_sigma=0.8} shows the development of the ACF scores through the course of training for the 3-dimensional $\operatorname{VAR}(1)$ model.
+Moreover, we validate the training stability of different methods.
+Figure \ref{fig:GAN_acf_scores_phi=0.8_sigma=0.8} shows the development of the loss function and ACF scores through the course of training for the 3-dimensional $\operatorname{VAR}(1)$ model.
+It indicates the stability of the SigCWGAN optimisation in terms of training iterations, in contrast to all the other algorithms, especially RCGAN and TimeGAN that involve a min-max optimisation, as identified in the 1st Challenge in Section~\ref{sec:problem_formulation}.
 While the ACF scores of the baseline models oscillate heavily, the SigCWGAN ACF score and Sig-$W_1$ distance converge nicely towards zero.
-Also, the MMD loss converges nicely towards zero.
-However, in contrast the ACF scores do not converge.
+Also, although the MMD loss converges nicely towards zero, in contrast, the ACF scores do not converge.
 This highlights the stability and usefulness of the Sig-$W_1$ distance as a loss function.

+To assess the efficiency of different algorithms, we train all the algorithms for the same amount of time (2 minutes) and compare the test metrics of each method.
+Table \ref{table_Var_dim=3_time} show a higher efficiency of SigCWGAN, which yields the best performance in terms of all the metrics except for the metric on the marginal distribution.

-Furthermore, the SigCWGAN has the advantage of generating the realistic long time series over the other models, which is reflected by that the marginal density function of a synthetic sampled path of 80,000 steps is much closer to that of real data than baselines in Figure \ref{fig:marginal_comparison_var(1)_dim3_long}.
+Furthermore, the SigCWGAN has the advantage of generating the realistic long time series over the other models, which is reflected by that the marginal density function of a synthetic sampled path of 80,000 steps is much closer to that of real data than baselines in Figure \ref{fig:marginal_comparison_var_1__dim3_long}.